papa-vova/gphotos-321sync/Google_Takeout_Structure.md

 2. Remove numeric suffix to get base filename
 3. Look for sidecar with matching numeric suffix
 4. If found → **SUCCESS**
-5. Exclude matched pair from further processing
+5. Exclude matched media file from further processing
+6. Track matched sidecar (but keep available for other phases)

 **Example:**